KestronProgramming/Stewbot/DB.md

 Check guild.users and guildStore.users to make sure we're not reading them wrong

 Test filtering on deletion

+Find where .inServer is checked and what we break by checking it

+Guild member add / remove

 # Async
 make checkPersistentDeletion async -> might not be needed